ruiyichee/SUTD-App-Store/MATERIALDESIGN.md

 Including a tooltip is also as simple as the following:
 ```<span matTooltip="Tooltip!">I have a tooltip</span>```

-Other components' implementation, some more complicated than the others, can be found on <https://material.angular.io/components/categories>
+Other components' implementation, some more complicated than the others, can be found on [here](https://material.angular.io/components/categories)

-## Examples of Implementation in SUTD AppStore
+## Examples of Material Design in SUTD AppStore
 The SUTD AppStore project utilises many Material Design UI components.
 There are [Buttons](https://material.angular.io/components/button/overview), [Input Fields](https://material.angular.io/components/input/overview), [Material Icons](https://material.angular.io/components/icon/overview), [Dialogs](https://material.angular.io/components/dialog/overview), [Snackbars](https://material.angular.io/components/snack-bar/overview), [Cards](https://material.angular.io/components/card/overview), [Tabs](https://material.angular.io/components/tabs/overview), [Tooltips](https://material.angular.io/components/tooltip/overview) and [Selects](https://material.angular.io/components/select/overview).

 Below is an implementation of how SUTD AppStore used Tabs to display Sales Performance by the different developers and games: